scottieboyzhang/CSE110/README.md

 # CSE110
-Java is my favourite language.
+Java is one of my favourite languages.